kodecocodes/i9t/custom-segues/custom-segues.markdown

 Here you give the destination controller, in this case AnimalPhotoViewController, the image that it will display.

 Run the app and tap the photo.
 The larger image will slide up the screen.
 There is currently no way for the user to close this screen.
-So you will now create an unwind segue.
+So you will now create a tap gesture to perform an unwind segue.

 In **AnimalDetailViewController.swift** add this method: